Clay Wildfire Lawyers

 McKinney Fire (2022)

-In Northern California, the McKinney Fire burned more than 60,000 acres and over 185 structures.
+In Northern California, the McKinney Fire burned more than 60,000 acres and destroyed 185 structures.
 Investigators linked the fire to poorly maintained utility lines operated by Pacific Power, a subsidiary of PacifiCorp.
 Dry conditions and summer storms fueled the fire, but heavy rains later triggered landslides and flooding, worsening the devastation.

 The Park Fire (2024)